nemu-cpp/nemu/README.md

 - [Examples](https://github.com/NemuFramework/Nemu/tree/master/Examples) - A series of examples showing how to use the framework.
 - Makefiles - The makefiles for the project.
 - Source - The source files for the project.
+- Tests - The test suite for the project.

 # Project Status